History of the Americas: Latin America and the Cold War

 June 19, 2019 - June 22, 2019

-$300 Group (3 or more teachers from same the same school or district)
+$349 per person when registering as a group (3 or more teachers from the same school or district)

 *Course registration fee includes coffee/tea service, box lunches, and Continuing Education Units (CEUs).
 Course participants are responsible for their own travel costs.